Welcome to Year One!

 We will be carrying on with our daily phonics and guided reading activities.
 When reading at home here are a few games that you can play:

 - make as many words as you can using only six letters of your choice

 - guess what the book is about just by looking at the cover

 - find another word that means the same thing

 - finding tricky words on food packaging or recipes

 - make up your own alien words using different sounds

-It’s really important that children practise reading every day, even if it is just for 5 minutes!
+It’s really important that children practice reading every day, even if it is just for 5 minutes!
 Please date and sign their reading record every time you hear your child read.

-This will continue to be given out on a Friday.
+This will be given out on a Friday.
 Thank you for making this a success for your child.
 Please remember that homework is due in on a Thursday.